microchip-pic-avr-examples/avr128db48-high-freq-clk-generation-using-pll-and-oschf-mplab/README.md

 #  High-Frequency Clock Signal Generation for TCD using PLL and Internal High-Frequency RC Oscillator (OSCHF) using AVR128DB48

-This code example shows how the PLL feature of AVR128DB48 generates a high-frequency clock signal for the TCD peripheral of the AVR Dx family.
-In this code example, the PLL module is supplied with an OSCHF as input, to generate 48 MHz clock at its output.
-The generated 48 MHz clock signal is used as a clock input by the TCD peripheral.
+This code example demonstrates usage of AVR128DB48 microcontroller to generate 48MHz clock signal using PLL and OSCHF.
+In this code example, use of Timer/Counter type D (TCD) peripheral to realize peripheral clock frequency of 48MHz is demonstrated.

 ## Introduction